b3an5/newsee/README.md

 ## To run:

-Run `git clone https://github.com/b3an5/newsy` in your terminal to copy locally run `npm install` to download necessary packages apply for an api key [here](https://newsapi.org/register) create an api key file at this path /src/utilities/apiKey.js set export const apiKey to your api key and run
+*Run `git clone https://github.com/b3an5/newsy` in your terminal to copy locally *run `npm install` to download necessary packages *apply for an api key [here](https://newsapi.org/register) *create an api key file at this path /src/utilities/apiKey.js *set export const apiKey to your api key
+*and run `npm start`

 ### Authors